Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > Short Questions with Answers- Paths to Modernisation

 Ans.

-• Export of precious metal was restricted.
+• The export of precious metals like gold and silver was restricted.

 Q. 5.
 Discuss any three aspects of the growth of silk industry in Nishijin (Kyoto).